 The Benefits of Low-Horsepower Treadmills

-A low-horsepower treadmill is an ideal choice for those who want to start a walking or running program but don’t need much power.
+A low-horsepower (2hp or less) treadmill is an ideal choice for those who want to start a walking or jogging program but don’t need much power.
 They are perfect for beginners and seniors who might not keep up with the high speeds and intensity of higher horsepower models.

 They also have lower price tags which make them very affordable.